nexZeroTwo/RocketMinsta/extras/playermodel/README.md

 =============

 License info
 ============

 ## Neo-Ayumi

-A derivative from the Sorceress and Ayumi model of OpenArena.
-An open-source FPS under GNU GENERAL PUBLIC LICENSE, so model is GPL.
+An heavy derivative (almost rewrite from scratch) of the Sorceress and Ayumi model, woman base model : modeling by enki (enkithan(at)free.fr) and leileilol. (c) OpenArena Team , Theses meshes are released under the GPL license v2

 ## Armored-Mulder